![[Aimless Heading: What Is Aimless?]](images/heading_whatisaimless.jpg)

 by a map of where Aimless has taken me:

-- I hopped a freight train with two young
+I hopped a freight train with two

 hobos.
 (We ended up getting kicked off the train by a local sheriff